-Photo by Michael Estupigan
+Photo by Michael Estupigan/The LANCE.

 The Lumad delegates were fetched from Katipunan Parish Church before they attended the ceremony at the Salon de Actos.

 The faculty and students of the College of Liberal Arts and Sciences (CLAS) together with Vice President for Religious Affairs and coordinator for Lumads, Rev. Fr.
 John Stephen Besa, O.P., and Asst.
 Prof. Jeremy Imbong took the lead for a welcome ceremony entitled “Salubungan".

 In an interview with The LANCE, Legal Studies Chairperson, Asst.
 Prof. Clarita Rivera shared how her students welcomed the delegates from Mindanao.

 “Iyong mga estudyante ko from PL1A, pinag-partner ko sa mga Lumad.
 Ang tawag ko roon ay 'Buddy, Buddy'.
 It is one way of showing that they are welcome here,” Rivera said.